MFR6340/theenglishextension.org/young-world-1/unit-5:Around the Clock.md

 <a href="https://www.bookdepository.com/How-Survive-Time-Travel-Larry-Hayes/9781471198366?ref=grid-view&qid=1673795737187&sr=1-2" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1058447306" rel="nofollow"> Buy on Orell Füssli</a>

+### My Watch, by Mark Twain
+Mark Twain can tell a tale like few others.
+This funny short story about a man taking his watch into the watchmaker for repairs

 ## Supplemental Activities
 Climb a Clock Tower
 There are some amazing and fascinating clock towers in Switzerland.